TheOdinProject/curriculum/rails_programming/introduction/installing_rails.md

 If you don't get a version number drop by the chatrooms for some assistance.

-You won't need to use Yarn for this tutorial but you do need it installed for Rails to set up Webpack correctly.

 #### Step 1.3: Create the Application

 This is where it might start to be difficult to follow just what is happening.
 If you don't understand what's going on, just double check that you're typing in the correct commands and keep going.
 This section is meant to expose you to the process and to verify that everything is working.
 Again, it's OK to not understand what's going on at this point.